Prescription drug overuse: Common example of antimicrobial resistance

 Cephalosporin-resistant E. Coli is an E. Coli bacteria that evolve to produce enzymes known as extended-spectrum beta-lactamases, making them resistant against various types of antibiotics, such as Cephalosporin and penicillin.
 According to WHO, median report rates had shown 76 countries of 42% for third-generation cephalosporin-resistant E. coli.

-Consequences of Antimicrobial Resistance
+Consequences of antimicrobial rResistance

 Antimicrobial resistance is a serious threat to global health, affecting countries in all regions regardless of the income levels.
 The rate of resistance development exceeds the rate of new antibiotics development.
 The discrepancy limits the effectiveness of antibiotics and the potential choices of drugs used to treat bacterial infections, posing a significant challenge to modern medicine.
 In addition to health concerns, antimicrobial resistance poses a significant burden on healthcare costs.
 The World Bank estimates an addition of over US$1 trillion healthcare costs by 2050 and US$1 trillion to US$3.4 trillion in gross domestic product losses per year by 2023.